 At the end of the day, you need to assess your internal comms strategy.
 This begins with a thorough analysis of your current internal communications program.
 We have something to help you.

+What is the difference between grapevine and rumor?
 The grapevine comprises a network of informal communication, while a rumor is a specific piece of unverified information spread through that network.
 The grapevine can carry rumors, but also news, gossip, or just general chatter.

+What is the best example of company grapevine communication?
 A good example of company grapevine communication is when employees hear about a promotion through colleagues before the official announcement.
-This shows information is flowing freely, but it’s important for official channels to confirm details quickly to avoid confusion.
+This shows information is flowing freely, but it's important for official channels to confirm details quickly to avoid confusion.

+What is the purpose of the grapevine in communication?
 The grapevine serves several purposes.
 It can fill information gaps when formal communication is lacking, and it can reveal employee morale and sentiment.
-It’s important for leaders to be aware of the grapevine to address concerns and ensure accurate information is circulating.
+It's important for leaders to be aware of the grapevine to address concerns and ensure accurate information is circulating.